 “Trauma-informed” is a whole-school paradigm, beginning with the morning bus driver, then including all those in contact with a child in hallways to bathrooms, lunchroom, school yard, classroom, main office, auditorium, and more.
-Students are exposed daily to the whole-school and can be triggered at any point, anywhere, by anyone.
-On their own, in one educator’s classroom, “Trauma-Informed” excitement and “fire” will die out and or will burnout the individual teacher.
+Students are exposed daily to the whole-school and can be triggered defensively, at any point, anywhere, by anyone.
+On their own, in a lone educator’s classroom, “Trauma-Informed” excitement and “fire” will wane and or will burnout the individual teacher.

 Trauma-Informed is not “behavior management”.
 Behavior “management” focuses on external symptoms (behaviors).
 Many educators conflate the trauma-informed paradigm and behavior “management” concepts and sometimes mistakenly mix in MTSS and PBIS and and other behavior-tool focuses.
 “The carrot and stick” don’t address trauma impacts.

-Behavior “management” tools may still have some value in the trauma-informed paradigm, but only in new and different ways, for example, MTSS: there is no pre-determined “shape” of MTSS tiers nor quota or even expectation in a trauma-informed school.
+Behavior “management” tools may have some value in the trauma-informed paradigm, but only in new and different ways.
+For example, MTSS: the trauma-informed paradigm has no pre-determined “shape” of MTSS tiers nor quota or even expectation.
 The MTSS “triangle” may be inverted in a trauma-informed school.
 MTSS configurations will all vary by developmental stages, by environment and by care-to-date, and more.
-The same applies to arbitrary goals for attendence which focus solely on attendance behavior, missing the underlying motivations, possibly worsening climate with higher attendance but without student-centered, understanding and supports.
+The same applies to arbitrary goals for attendence which focus solely on attendance behavior, completely missing the underlying motivations, possibly worsening climate with higher attendance but without student-centered, understanding and supports.